-I have had countless conversations with junior and senior high school students about their habitual sin patterns.
-These older students tend to think if one cannot fully stop sinning, then what is the point to stop?
+Many young people (and people of all ages, in fact) struggle with the idea of sin.
+I’ve had countless conversations with junior and senior high students about their habitual sin patterns.
+Kids tend to think, “If I can’t stop sinning, then what’s the point of stopping?”

-These junior and senior students have said the prayer, gone to camp, sang the worship songs, read their Bible, frequently attended church and youth group, and they still have not seen any life transformation.
+These young people have prayed, sang, gone to camp, read their Bible, and frequently attended church and youth group.
+Yet they still haven’t seen any life transformation.
 Their desire to stop sinning is dead.

-The logic of these older high school students is: I love Jesus and I love to sin.
-Somehow they think it is OK to live this dual lifestyle.
-This is a very confusing logic for any adult youth worker to understand.
-The problem is that these students don’t know how to live out the text of Romans 6 and 7.
-They think that living the Christian lifestyle is near impossible.
-They don’t know how to answer the question of: How can I pursue righteousness and be sinful at the same time?
+The problem?
+These students don’t know how to live out the text of Romans 6 and 7.
+Kids think living the Christian lifestyle is nearly impossible.
+They don’t know how to answer the question: How can I pursue righteousness when I can’t stop sinning?

-Many of our youth ministries have relied on “sin management” (a term coined by Dallas Willard).
-If we just get our students to be good, then our youth ministries are all good, which as a result gets our students to think their relationship with God is all good.
+Many youth ministries rely on “sin management” (a term coined by Dallas Willard).
+If we just get students to be good, then our programs are all good.
+As a result, our students to think their relationship with God is all good.
 This is a classic case of behavioral modification.
 We are all guilty of trying to engineer perfect behaviors in every teen that walks through the door of our church.

 Mid- to late-adolescents’ brains are like a Ferrari car without brakes.
 Their neurons just don’t know how and when to stop.
-So it is expected students are going to make a lot of dumb decisions and mistakes.
+So students will expectedly make a lot of dumb decisions and mistakes.

-- Students love Jesus Christ, which compels them to express their love for Him.
-They have no problem showing affection toward HIM through prayer, worship, evangelism, service and spiritual disciplines.
+Knowing Jesus compels kids to express their love for him.
+They have no problem showing affection toward him through prayer, worship, evangelism, service, and spiritual disciplines.

-- Students trust and therefore obey Jesus Christ.
 Students need to be obedient to Christ.
-Faith (greek word: Pisteuo) literally means to trust.
-The key to growing in Him is to trust Him.
-IT IS ALWAYS ABOUT TRUST, and obedience falls under trust.
+Faith (Greek “pisteuo”) literally means to trust.
+The key to growing closer to Jesus is to trust him.
+It’s always about trust, and obedience falls under trust.